wolmibo/wallpablur/doc/configuration.md

 * `focused`, `urgent`: whether the surface is focused / urgent
 * `panel`, `floating`, `tiled`: whether the surface is a panel (i.e., defined in `[panels]`), a floating window, or a tiled window, respectively
+* `fullscreen`: whether the surface is in fullscreen mode

 And string variables:
 * `app_id`: the app id of the current surface